A variational quantum algorithm for entanglement quantification: Additional results

-In this section, we present additional results that complement the main text.
-Specifically, Figs.~\ref{fig:graph_for_werner_state_using_ArbitraryUnitary}, \ref{fig:dephasedgraphAU}, and \ref{fig:graph_for_smolin_state_using_arbitraryUnitary} show the entanglement estimation obtained by our algorithm.
+In this appendix, we present additional results that complement the main text.
+Specifically, the panels of Fig.~\ref{fig:graph_for_werner_state_using_ArbitraryUnitary} show the entanglement estimation obtained by our algorithm.
 In these three cases, the unitary $U_C$ was constructed using the \texttt{ArbitraryUnitary} function.

-For the Werner state shown in Fig.~\ref{fig:graph_for_werner_state_using_ArbitraryUnitary}, the results are similar to those presented in the main text (see Fig.~\ref{fig:graph_for_werner_state}).
-In the case of the three-qubit state Fig. \ref{fig:dephasedgraphAU} described by Eq.~\eqref{eq:lineargraphstate}, a slight difference can be observed, which can be attributed to the optimization process itself and does not indicate a limitation of our method.
-Finally, for the Smolin state — defined in Eq.~\eqref{eq:noiseSmolinState} and illustrated in Fig.~\ref{fig:graph_for_smolin_state_using_arbitraryUnitary} — a more noticeable difference is observed, especially for $p \geqslant 2/3$.
-In this regime, when using the unitary $U_C$ constructed via \texttt{ArbitraryUnitary}, the resulting entanglement is zero, in agreement with the theoretical results reported in Ref.~\cite{Smolin_SM}.
+For the Werner state, shown in the top panel of Fig.~\ref{fig:graph_for_werner_state_using_ArbitraryUnitary}, the results are consistent with those presented in the main text (see Fig.~\ref{fig:graph_for_werner_state}).
+For the three-qubit state, shown in the left panel of Fig.~\ref{fig:graph_for_werner_state_using_ArbitraryUnitary} and described by Eq.~\eqref{eq:lineargraphstate}, a slight difference can be observed, which can be attributed to the optimization process itself and does not indicate a limitation of our method.
+Finally, for the Smolin state -- defined in Eq.~\eqref{eq:noiseSmolinState} and illustrated in the right panel of Fig.~\ref{fig:graph_for_werner_state_using_ArbitraryUnitary} -- a more noticeable difference is observed, particularly for $p \ge 2/3$.
+In this regime, when using the unitary $U_C$ constructed via \texttt{ArbitraryUnitary}, the resulting entanglement is zero, in agreement with the theoretical results reported in Ref.~\cite{Smolin}.
 In contrast, when employing the $U_C$ defined in Eq.~\eqref{eq:V_and_U}, the entanglement values are slightly above zero, although still very close to it.
 These results clearly demonstrate the impact of the unitary $U_C$ choice on the algorithm’s performance--an expected outcome, now quantitatively confirmed.